Crown (NYSE:CCK) PT Raised to $134.00 at Jefferies Financial Group

-Crown (NYSE:CCK) had its price objective hoisted by equities researchers at Jefferies Financial Group from $123.00 to $134.00 in a research report issued to clients and investors on Thursday, Benzinga reports.
-The firm currently has a “buy” rating on the industrial products company’s stock.
-Jefferies Financial Group’s target price suggests a potential upside of 25.76% from the stock’s previous close.
+Crown (NYSE:CCK) had its target price upped by research analysts at Jefferies Financial Group from $123.00 to $134.00 in a research report issued on Wednesday, Benzinga reports.
+The firm presently has a “buy” rating on the industrial products company’s stock.
+Jefferies Financial Group’s target price suggests a potential upside of 24.21% from the company’s current price.

-Other analysts also recently issued reports about the stock.
-Zacks Investment Research downgraded shares of Crown from a “buy” rating to a “hold” rating and set a $103.00 price target on the stock. in a research report on Tuesday, December 22nd.
-The Goldman Sachs Group began coverage on Crown in a report on Thursday.
-They set a “neutral” rating and a $108.00 price objective on the stock.
-Morgan Stanley raised their target price on shares of Crown from $114.00 to $122.00 and gave the stock an “overweight” rating in a research note on Friday, February 12th.
-Wells Fargo & Company boosted their price target on shares of Crown from $107.00 to $118.00 and gave the stock an “overweight” rating in a research note on Monday, January 11th.
-Finally, Deutsche Bank Aktiengesellschaft upped their target price on shares of Crown from $104.00 to $112.00 and gave the company a “buy” rating in a report on Wednesday, January 20th.
-Three equities research analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
-The company presently has an average rating of “Buy” and a consensus price target of $111.77.
+Several other research firms have also commented on CCK.
+BMO Capital Markets reiterated an “outperform” rating and issued a $120.00 price target (up previously from $115.00) on shares of Crown in a research report on Wednesday.
+Deutsche Bank Aktiengesellschaft reiterated a “buy” rating and issued a $136.00 price target (up previously from $120.00) on shares of Crown in a research report on Wednesday.
+JPMorgan Chase & Co. raised their price objective on shares of Crown from $110.00 to $120.00 and gave the stock an “overweight” rating in a research note on Wednesday.
+They noted that the move was a valuation call.
+Zacks Investment Research downgraded shares of Crown from a “buy” rating to a “hold” rating and set a $103.00 price target for the company. in a research note on Tuesday, December 22nd.
+Finally, Morgan Stanley lifted their price target on shares of Crown from $114.00 to $122.00 and gave the company an “overweight” rating in a research note on Friday, February 12th.
+Three investment analysts have rated the stock with a hold rating and eleven have given a buy rating to the company’s stock.
+The stock has a consensus rating of “Buy” and a consensus price target of $115.21.

-Crown declared that its Board of Directors has authorized a stock repurchase program on Thursday, February 25th that authorizes the company to buyback $1.50 billion in outstanding shares.
-This buyback authorization authorizes the industrial products company to repurchase up to 11.4% of its stock through open market purchases.
-Stock buyback programs are usually a sign that the company’s management believes its stock is undervalued.
+Crown declared that its board has initiated a stock buyback program on Thursday, February 25th that permits the company to repurchase $1.50 billion in outstanding shares.
+This repurchase authorization permits the industrial products company to repurchase up to 11.4% of its shares through open market purchases.
+Shares repurchase programs are usually a sign that the company’s management believes its shares are undervalued.

-Hedge funds have recently added to or reduced their stakes in the company.
-Norges Bank acquired a new stake in Crown during the 4th quarter valued at $124,947,000.
-TOMS Capital Investment Management LP bought a new stake in Crown in the 4th quarter valued at about $80,441,000.
-Amundi Pioneer Asset Management Inc. increased its position in shares of Crown by 174.0% in the fourth quarter.
-Amundi Pioneer Asset Management Inc. now owns 1,255,615 shares of the industrial products company’s stock worth $125,811,000 after acquiring an additional 797,424 shares in the last quarter.
-Nuveen Asset Management LLC lifted its stake in shares of Crown by 22.8% in the fourth quarter.
-Nuveen Asset Management LLC now owns 3,805,363 shares of the industrial products company’s stock worth $381,297,000 after buying an additional 707,418 shares during the last quarter.
-Finally, P Schoenfeld Asset Management LP bought a new position in Crown during the fourth quarter worth $69,238,000.
-Institutional investors and hedge funds own 87.90% of the company’s stock.
+Several institutional investors and hedge funds have recently made changes to their positions in CCK.
+Graves Light Private Wealth Management Inc. acquired a new position in Crown during the fourth quarter valued at $26,000.
+Penserra Capital Management LLC acquired a new position in Crown during the fourth quarter valued at $28,000.
+Bessemer Group Inc. acquired a new position in Crown during the fourth quarter valued at $32,000.
+Liberty Wealth Management LLC acquired a new position in Crown during the fourth quarter valued at $33,000.
+Finally, Veriti Management LLC acquired a new position in Crown during the fourth quarter valued at $40,000.
+87.90% of the stock is currently owned by hedge funds and other institutional investors.

 Crown Holdings, Inc designs, manufactures, and sells packaging products and equipment for consumer goods and industrial products in the Americas, Europe, and the Asia Pacific.
 It offers products for consumer goods, including steel and aluminum cans for food, beverage, household, and other consumer products; glass bottles for beverage product; and metal vacuum closures and steel crowns through its sales organization to the soft drink, food, citrus, brewing, household products, personal care, and various other industries.